 Silence wafts from the huddle, a positive silence.
 The wrangler takes it as a yes, then says, “Well that’s exactly what I thought.
 Now none of you forget our tribe’s story, small giants, for it will do you well to remember where we came from.
 One day there won’t be anybody left to remind you, and then you’ll have to pass the story on for yourselves.
 But that’s a far way off yet; we’ve now a new village to build.
 Up small giants, up on your feet!
 Time to join the caravan!
-The wagons are loaded and ready, the valley awaits!”
+The wagons are loaded and ready; the crescent moon valley awaits!”

-They’re ambushed by the cougar halfway up the mountain.
-No giants are claimed and they chase the beast off easily, but one of the wagoneer teams lost hold on their load and it rolled down to where the tribe camped out the previous night.
-A small squad of scouts stayed back to make up for lost time; with the help, the exhausted wagoneers crest the hill by high noon.
-Beyond them sprawls the crescent moon valley.
+The tribe is ambushed by the cougar halfway up the mountain.
+No giants are claimed and they chase the beast off easily enough, but one of the wagoneer teams lose hold on their load and it rolls down to where the tribe camped out the previous night.
+A squad of scouts elect to stay back and lend their assistance to make up for lost time; with the help, the exhausted wagoneers crest the hill by high noon.

 The Foreign Giants